-Ann E. Harrison is the 15th dean of the Haas School of Business, and the second woman to lead this top-ranked business school.
-Harrison, a renowned economist, has dedicated her career to creating inclusive and sustainable policies in development economics, international trade, global labor markets, and now in higher education.
+Ann E. Harrison is the 15th dean of the Haas School of Business, and the second woman to lead the top-ranked business school.
+A renowned economist, Harrison is one of the most highly cited scholars on foreign investment and multinational firms.
+She has dedicated her career to creating inclusive and sustainable policies in development economics, international trade, global labor markets, and now higher education.

 In parallel, Harrison launched two new successful programs for expanding, diversifying, and strengthening access to Haas.
-The first program, Accelerated Access, allows students who wish to pre-commit to business school while acquiring important work experience to apply to Haas in their senior year of college and gain conditional acceptance.
-The second program, Cal Advantage, offers talented University of California undergraduates a streamlined application process.
+The first program, Accelerated Access, allows students to pre-commit to business school while acquiring important work experience to apply to Haas in their senior year of college and gain conditional acceptance.
+The second program, Cal Advantage, offers a streamlined application process to talented University of California undergraduates.

-Pitchbook ranks UC Berkeley as the #1 public institution for startups.
+PitchBook ranks UC Berkeley as the #1 public institution for startups.
 For Harrison, entrepreneurship and innovation are the growth engines that will fuel a more inclusive and sustainable future—and fostering an entrepreneurial mindset is a critical part of a business school curriculum.
-In the Spring of 2022, Haas will begin work on a new physical hub for Entrepreneurship and Innovation for students from across the Berkeley campus.
+In 2022, Haas began construction on its Entrepreneurship Hub, an incubator for faculty and students with exciting ideas across the Berkeley campus.

 Berkeley Haas offers six degree programs, all ranked in the top ten.
-Under Harrison’s leadership, the school is launching Flex, a new option within the Evening & Weekend MBA program that begins online, then offers students the choice of continuing online or in-person.
-The course grew out of the school’s pandemic pivot, when it had just 48 hours to move all classes online.
-Since Harrison arrived at Haas, the school has also introduced a joint MBA and MEng program, which allows students to earn an MS in Engineering and an MBA in two years; as well as a joint biology and business degree for its top-ranked undergraduate program.
+Since Harrison arrived at Haas, the school has also introduced a joint MBA and MEng program—which allows students to earn an MS in Engineering and an MBA in two years—as well as a joint biology and business degree for its top-ranked undergraduate program.

 Harrison earned her PhD in economics from Princeton University.
 She also holds a DEUG (diplôme d’études universitaires générales) from the University of Paris.
 She earned her bachelor’s degree from UC Berkeley with a double major in economics and history.
 She also served as a professor of Berkeley’s Department of Agricultural and Resource Economics from 2001 to 2011.